 Glycogen storage disease is diagnosed by examining a piece of muscle or liver tissue under a microscope (biopsy) and by doing magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more (MRI) to detect glycogen in the tissues.
 Doctors confirm the diagnosis by analyzing the DNA.
+Glycogen storage disease type II (Pompe disease) is now part of the screening test for newborns Newborn Screening Tests Many serious disorders that are not apparent at birth can nonetheless be detected by various screening tests.
+Early diagnosis and prompt treatment can reduce or prevent many disorders that may... read more in many states.
 Other tests, such as liver, skin, muscle, and blood tests, are done to determine the specific type of glycogen storage disease.
 Genetic testing Genetic Screening Genetic screening is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder.
-Hereditary genetic disorders are disorders of chromosomes or... read more , which is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder, is also available.
+Hereditary genetic disorders are disorders of chromosomes or... read more to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder is also available.
 See also diagnosis of hereditary disorders of metabolism Diagnosis Hereditary metabolic disorders are inherited genetic conditions that cause metabolism problems.
 Heredity is the passing of genes from one generation to the next.
 Children inherit their parents'... read more .

 Treatment of Glycogen Storage Diseases

 Prevention of low blood sugar through frequent or nearly continuous feedings